We are looking forward to supporting you and to offering you the best experience while using our software.

 The purpose of this lesson is to get you an overview of the 360 Estimator and show you how it can help grow your construction business.

-360 Estimator is simple but a powerful construction estimating software that integrates with Craftsman Books to give you 100 thousand cost items for your projects.
-Using 360 Estimator you can manage your construction projects from the beginning to the end.
+360 Estimator is a simple but powerful construction estimating software that integrates with Craftsman Book Company’s cost books to give you the ability to add over 100 thousand cost items for any of your project needs.
+Using 360 Estimator you can manage your construction projects from initial concept through to the end.

 Here is a proposed workflow that will assist you to estimate your projects and finish them in time and within budget.